-I get a lot of e-mails asking me how to become a successful underwater cameraman, or how I’ve got to where I am as a media producer.
-So I thought I’d put together a short blog to help all those aspiring shooters.
+Richard Brooks- Underwater cameraman: “I get a lot of e-mails asking me how to become a professional underwater cameraman, or how to use a professional underwater camera or even how I’ve got to where I am with my underwater cameraman career.
+So I thought I’d put together a short blog to help all those aspiring shooters.”

-There is no one course or definite route.
+Unfortunately there is no one course or definite route.
 The more successful underwater camera operators you meet the more varied the stories you’ll get.
 For the sake of this, here are some recurring similarities.

 Most of it may seem like common sense but hopefully my contribution offers you some insight.